Azure-Samples/explore-iot-operations/samples/observability/instructions.md

 # Azure IoT Operations Unified Observability Dashboard

-A comprehensive Grafana dashboard for monitoring Azure IoT Operations (AIO) deployments, combining Prometheus metrics with Azure Log Analytics logs in a single unified view.
+A comprehensive Grafana dashboard for monitoring Azure IoT Operations deployments, combining Prometheus metrics with Azure Log Analytics logs in a single unified view.

 ## Overview

 This dashboard provides end-to-end observability for Azure IoT Operations running on Arc-enabled Kubernetes clusters.
-It consolidates metrics and logs from all AIO components into a single pane of glass, enabling operators to:
+It consolidates metrics and logs from all IoT Operations components into a single pane of glass, enabling operators to:

-- **Monitor health** of all AIO services at a glance
+- **Monitor health** of all IoT Operations services at a glance
 - **Troubleshoot issues** with integrated logs alongside metrics
 - **Track performance** of brokers, dataflows, and connectors
 - **Observe Kubernetes infrastructure** health and resource usage